Yenya030/universal-router/TestedVectors.md

   - **Vector**: Call `BALANCE_CHECK_ERC20` with the owner argument set to the sentinel `MSG_SENDER`.
   - **Result**: The router checks the balance of address `0x1` instead of the caller and reverts with `BalanceTooLow`.
   - **Bug?**: Yes.
 The command does not map sentinel addresses and fails for valid callers.

+## MaxInputAmount reset on revert
+  - **Vector**: Call `V3_SWAP_EXACT_OUT` with an amountOut that causes the swap to revert, then perform a valid swap.
+  - **Result**: The second swap succeeds, demonstrating the `MaxInputAmount` transient storage was cleared when the first call reverted.
+  - **Status**: Handled – reverting a swap does not leave stale values in transient storage.